-A covenant is a formal, binding agreement between two parties that one or both parties must fulfill.
+In the Bible, the term "covenant" refers to a formal, binding agreement between two parties that one or both parties must fulfill.

 - This agreement can be between individuals, between groups of people, or between God and people. - When people make a covenant with each other, they promise that they will do something, and they must do it. - Examples of human covenants include marriage covenants, business agreements, and treaties between countries. - Throughout the Bible, God made several different covenants with his people. - In some of the covenants, God promised to fulfill his part without conditions.
 For example, when God established his covenant with mankind promising to never destroy the earth again with a worldwide flood, this promise had no conditions for people to fulfill. - In other covenants, God promised to fulfill his part only if the people obeyed him and fulfilled their part of the covenant.